 Nuchal rigidity, a key indicator of meningeal irritation, is resistance to passive or volitional neck flexion.
 Nuchal rigidity may take time to develop.
 Clinical tests for it, from least to most sensitive, are

-Diagnosis is mainly by CSF analysis.
-Because meningitis can be serious and lumbar puncture see Lumbar puncture (spinal tap) is a safe procedure, lumbar puncture should usually be done if there is any suspicion of meningitis.
+Meningitis is diagnosed mainly by CSF analysis.
+Because meningitis can be serious and lumbar puncture Lumbar Puncture (Spinal Tap) Lumbar puncture is used to do the following: Evaluate intracranial pressure and cerebrospinal fluid (CSF) composition (see table Cerebrospinal Fluid Abnormalities in Various Disorders) Therapeutically... read more is a safe procedure, lumbar puncture should usually be done if there is any suspicion of meningitis.
 CSF findings tend to differ by the type of meningitis but can overlap.

 If patients have signs suggesting increased intracranial pressure (ICP) or a mass effect (eg, focal neurologic deficits, papilledema, deterioration in consciousness, seizures, especially if patients have HIV infection or are immunocompromised), neuroimaging—typically, contrast-enhanced CT or MRI—is done before lumbar puncture.
 In such patients, lumbar puncture may cause brain herniation Brain Herniation Brain herniation occurs when increased intracranial pressure causes the abnormal protrusion of brain tissue through openings in rigid intracranial barriers (eg, tentorial notch).
 Because the... read more .